Sometimes Varnish misbehaves or rather behaves the way you told it to

-Try to start Varnish by:
+Try to start Varnish with the same arguments as otherwise, but

-Notice the -d option.
-It will give you some more information on what is going on.
-Let us see how Varnish will react to something else listening on its port.:
+on.
+Let us see how Varnish will react when something else is listening

 # varnishd -n foo -f /usr/local/etc/varnish/default.vcl -s malloc,1G -T 127.0.0.1:2000 -a 0.0.0.0:8080 -d storage_malloc: max size 1024 MB.
 Using old SHMFILE Platform: Linux,2.6.32-21-generic,i686,-smalloc,-hcritbit 200 193 ----------------------------- Varnish Cache CLI. ----------------------------- Type 'help' for command list.
 Type 'quit' to close CLI session.
 Type 'start' to launch worker process.